 A: It means the world to me as far as the wrestling business is concerned.
 Everybody who ever laces up a pair of boots dreams of being a World’s Heavyweight Champion and that dream was achieved Friday night.
 I had asked the referee if that was a three count and he then handed me the belt.
 At that moment it became very real.

-Q: After the match you were met by some of your fellow wrestlers in the ring.
+Q: After the match, you were met by some of your fellow wrestlers in the ring.
 Who all came out to support you and what did that mean to you?

 A: It brought tears to my eyes because I love each and every one of those guys that came out to meet me in the ring that night.
 Former National Champion Damien Wayne came out to see me.
 Former NWA World Champion Rob Conway was there in addition to my trainer Chris Michaels.
 Those three names alone mean so much to the pro wrestling industry and they each have done so much all over the country.
 They have worked all the major promotions and all have been former champions in some capacity.
-Promoter Tim Thomason and up and coming wrestler Sean Hurley was there as well.
+Promoter Tim Thomason and up-and-coming wrestler Sean Hurley were there as well.
 It meant a lot.
 My wife, kids, and mother were in attendance, so it was very special and very surreal.